apache/tvm/docs/dev/relay_add_op.rst

         .set_attr<TOpPattern>("TOpPattern", kOpaque);

-In this case the ``TOpPattern`` is a hint to the compiler on the pattern of computation the operator does, which might be useful for reordering loops and fusing operators. ``kOpaque`` tells TVM not to not bother trying to fuse this operator.
+In this case the ``TOpPattern`` is a hint to the compiler on the pattern of computation the operator does, which might be useful for fusing operators. ``kOpaque`` tells TVM to not bother trying to fuse this operator.

 4. Defining the Compute of the Operation
 ----------------------------------------

-While we've now defined the interface for the operation but still have not told TVM how to perform the actual calculations for cumulative sum and product.
+While we've now defined the interface for our operations we still need to define how to perform the actual calculations for cumulative sum and product.

 Writing this code is outside the scope of the tutorial.
 For now, we assume we have a well tested implementation for the operation's compute.
-For more details on how to do this, we recommend looking up the tutorials on `tensor expressions`_, `TVM's operator inventory (topi)`_ and looking at the examples cumulative sum and product found in `python/tvm/topi/scan.py`_ and `python/tvm/topi/cuda/scan.py`_.
+For more details on how to do this, we recommend looking up the tutorials on `tensor expressions`_, `TVM's operator inventory (topi)`_ and looking at the example cumulative sum and product implementations found in `python/tvm/topi/scan.py`_ and the gpu versions in `python/tvm/topi/cuda/scan.py`_.
 In the case of our cumulative sum and product operations we write things directly in `TIR`_ which is the representation where tensor expressions and topi will lower into.

 .. _tensor expressions: https://tvm.apache.org/docs/tutorials/get_started/tensor_expr_get_started.html
 .. _TVM's operator inventory (topi): https://tvm.apache.org/docs/tutorials/topi/intro_topi.html